Village of Peace community gathering, vibrant traditional dress, Dimona, Israel

 A Vision That Changed Everything

-In 1966, on the south side of Chicago, a young man named our founding Prince Ben Ammi Ben Israel (HaMashiahk) received a divine vision — a call to lead a people long displaced back to the source: back to the land, back to natural law, back to the fullness of who they are.
-The message was clear and demanding: leave the comfort of Western life and walk toward the Holy Land.
+In February 1966, on the south side of Chicago, Nasik HaShalom Ben Ammi Ben Israel (HaMashiahk) received a prophetic vision, a Divine Calling to lead a people long displaced back to the Holy Land, back to Natural Law, back to the fullness of their identity.
+The message was clear and demanding: leave the comfort of Western life and walk toward the Promised Land.

 What followed was not a swift return but a purposeful purification.
-In 1967, a vanguard group departed Chicago for West Africa, settling in Liberia for two and a half years in what became a modern-day wilderness experience — a stripping away of all that was false, and a rebuilding from the ground of truth.
-Each season in Liberia forged the community's foundational commitments: plant-based living as covenant, cultural sovereignty, and unwavering faith in the vision they had been given.
+In 1967, approximately 350 families departed Chicago for Liberia, West Africa, committing to a two-and-a-half-year wilderness experience, a stripping away of all that was false, and a rebuilding from the ground of truth.
+In Liberia, the community forged its foundational covenants: plant-based living, cultural sovereignty, and unwavering faith in the vision they carried.

-In August 1969, the first five families arrived in Dimona, a desert town in Israel's Negev region.
+In August 1969, the first families arrived in Dimona, a desert town in Israel's Negev region.
 They came not as refugees seeking asylum, but as a people reclaiming their heritage.
-They planted themselves in the desert — and from that seed, a living community has grown over six decades into one of the most remarkable social experiments of the modern world.
-Today, what began as five families has become a global family of thousands, rooted in Dimona 1 and radiating outward across four continents.
+They planted themselves in the desert, and from that seed, a living community has grown over six decades into one of the most remarkable social models of the modern world.
+Today, what began in Dimona is a global family of thousands, radiating outward across four continents.

-The founding Prince, Ben Ammi Ben Israel — early years of the Village of Peace
+Nasik HaShalom Ben Ammi Ben Israel, the early years of the Village of Peace

 Ben Ammi Ben Israel (HaMashiahk)